mypreview/Conj/docs/audio-block.md

 * **Insert from URL** button lets you input a URL where the file has already been uploaded, on a streaming service or elsewhere on the web.

 Right after you’ve selected the audio file to insert, you can add an optional text **caption** just underneath the player and start configuring your audio block.

+### Alignment

+A block-specific toolbar will appear whenever you select the audio block.
+Three of the options are for the block’s alignment, right, center, and left.
+Choosing the **right** or **left** will allow you to place another block alongside the audio block moreover picking **center** will return the block to its default, taking up the full width of the post or page content.